-The Kardashians Say Blac Chyna, Not Them, Is To Blame For The Demise Of Her Reality Show
+Blac Chyna Blames The Kardashian's For Sinking Her Reality Show, But The Klan Is Having None Of It

-Kris Jenner and Kim Kardashian are firing back at Blac Chyna's allegations that they are responsible for E!'s decision to not pick up a second season of the Rob & Chyna reality show.
+Kris Jenner and Kim Kardashian are firing back at Blac Chyna's allegations that they are responsible for E!'s decision to not order a second season of the Rob & Chyna reality show.
 Instead, they argue in court papers that Chyna is the one responsible for the show's demise.

 The family is asking a judge to dismiss Chyna's lawsuit, which alleges that they defamed her and wrongfully interfered with the filming of the show's second season.
 In the Dec.
-21 Los Angeles court filing, attorneys for the Kardashian clan argue filming a second season was impossible after Chyna secured a domestic violence restraining order against ex-fiancé Rob Kardashian, which prevented him from "directly or indirectly" contacting or being near her.
+21 Los Angeles court filing, attorneys for the Kardashian clan argue that filming a second season was impossible after Chyna secured a domestic violence restraining order against ex-fiancé Rob Kardashian, which prevented him from "directly or indirectly" contacting or being near her.

 Chyna secured the court order after Rob posted explicit pictures of her on social media and was allegedly abusive.